mrochelle23/Data-Editing-SED/README.md

 To test the correctness of your `sed` script:
 - Compare the modified `marvel-small.csv` against the expected output provided above.
 - Ensure no errors are thrown during execution.

-## License
-This project uses data from FiveThirtyEight under the [CC4.0 license](https://creativecommons.org/licenses/by/4.0/).
-Ensure proper attribution when using the dataset.

----

-Let me know if you'd like additional edits or enhancements!